-This session the participant to understand the process of how a feature, or investigative pieces are produced and what requirement each individual journalist needs to fulfill to meet the standard of the story.
-This session will be facilitated by a Cambodian investigative journalist expert from INTERNEWS.
+This session the participant to understand the process of how a feature, or investigative pieces are produced and what requirement each individual journalist needs to fulfill to meet

 This session helps the participant response to the bellowed questions:

 - What is the feature story?
 What is the difference between feature story and hot news? - How could a feature story be produced?